mariohernandez/mariohernandezio/src/blog/vitejs.md

 * Inside **components**, create these directories: **01-atoms**, **02-molecules**, **03-organisms**, **04-layouts**, and **05-pages**.
 * While we're at it, delete the **stories** directory inside **src**, since we won't be using it.
 * Also while at it, create a new file named **.nvmrc** in the root of your project
     * Inside `.nvmrc` add the following: `v20.12.2` (This is the node version the project uses).
+This ensures everyone working in the project uses the same version of node.

 {% raw %}
 <span class="callout">
-<strong>NOTE</strong>: We will not use all these directories in this tutorial, but we created them simply to be aware of which folders you will ultimately need.
+<strong>NOTE</strong>: We will not use all these directories in this tutorial, but we created them simply to make you aware of which folders you will ultimately need.
 </span>
 {% endraw %}